denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 ### Evaluating a model & visualizing the outcome

 I wanted to take a closer look into the comparison scores for different algorithms.
 In [notebook 7.1](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb) I compare different algorithms against the entire dataset and in [notebook 7.2](./notebooks/Dennis_van_Oosten_7.2_ML_Comparisons.ipynb) I do the same with the dataset balanced to see if that made a difference.
+You can see an example of the scores of one of the models below:

 ![Score example](./images/score_example.jpg)
 ![Score example 2](./images/score_example_2.jpg)